 Step Two: Paint

-Using fabric paint and a foam brush dab the paint onto the fabric lightly.
+Using fabric paint and a foam brush, dab the paint onto the fabric lightly.
 Don’t use too much paint.
-Wait for the paint to dry and check to see if a second coat is necessary.
+Wait for the paint to dry and check whether a second coat is necessary.
 Allow the paint to dry completely.
-If you can’t find Fabric paint in a color that you like you can add Fabric Medium to any acrylic paint.
+If you can’t find Fabric paint in a color you like you can add Fabric Medium to any acrylic paint.
 You can also use fabric spray paint as well.

-I’ve tried this a few times and think it’s a great option.
+I’ve tried this several times and think it’s a great option.

 Step Three: Finishing

 After your paint is dry, remove the freezer paper.

 Use a dry iron to set the paint.
 That’s it you’re done!
 If you used good quality fabric paint, you should be able to wash and dry your item as usual.